praeclarum/CircuitTranslations/README.md

 of languages.

-I would like to ask for your help translating it to as many of languages as possible.
+I would like to ask for your help translating it to as many of these languages as possible.

 If you spot an error in a translation, please open a pull request with the correction - you will be helping many people and I'll be sure to thank you in the app!